Feasibility of simultaneous EEG-fMRI at 0.55 T: Recording, Denoising, and Functional Mapping: Methods

 \subsubsection{Statistical Mapping}

-We calculated the Pearson correlation coefficient ($r$) between the measured fMRI time series at each voxel and two predictors: (1) the standard Block Design boxcar model, and (2) the EEG-derived power envelope.
+We calculated the Pearson correlation coefficient ($r$) between the measured fMRI time series at each voxel and two predictors: (1) the standard Block Design boxcar model convolved with the canonical HRF, and (2) the EEG-derived power envelope.
 This generated two independent spatial maps representing voxels synchronized with the experimental timing and voxels synchronized with the subject's actual neural power at 12 Hz.